ibivibiv/lm-finetuning/Markdown/RESULTS.md

 -   you can train on small datasets in 1 epoch
 -   reduce batch size to counteract to small number of iterations

-## train lms on some set context len, and evaluate on different context lens.
+## train at a set context len, eval at different context lens

 -   ppl almost equal to that of larger models can be achieved by just increasing the context len at test time
 -   original differences between model sizes is at most 4ppl anyway